apache/spark/docs/sql-programming-guide.md

 # JavaSchemaRDDs can be saved as parquet files, maintaining the schema information.
 peopleTable.saveAsParquetFile("people.parquet")

-// Read in the parquet file created above.
+# Read in the parquet file created above.
 Parquet files are self-describing so the schema is preserved.
-// The result of loading a parquet file is also a JavaSchemaRDD. parquetFile = sqlCtx.parquetFile("people.parquet")
+# The result of loading a parquet file is also a JavaSchemaRDD.
+parquetFile = sqlCtx.parquetFile("people.parquet")

-//Parquet files can also be registered as tables and then used in SQL statements. parquetFile.registerAsTable("parquetFile");
+# Parquet files can also be registered as tables and then used in SQL statements.
+parquetFile.registerAsTable("parquetFile");
 teenagers = sqlCtx.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19")